ayesha189/Web_dev_daily/README.md

 - Success message on valid submission
 - Reset button to clear all fields
 - Fully responsive for mobile screens
+- simple design as for a skincare contact us page
 ---

 ### 5. Skincare Brand Front Page 🌿